clairehopfensperger/clairehopfensperger/README.md

 <details>
   <summary>Object-Oriented Programming (🔴 Java)</summary>

-- Freshman Year Spring Semester, 2022
+- CSE 271; Freshman Year Spring Semester, 2022
 - Learned the four key principles of Object-Oriented Programming: Encapsulation, Abstraction, Inheritance, and Polymorphism
 - Focused more on learning more functionality of Java than problem solving
 - Practiced making classes, understanding UML notation, inplementing inheritance and polymorphism